242

 Duikers are some of the smallest ungulates, ranging in size from as little as 3 kg.
 (6.6 lb) with the Blue Duiker to 70 kg.
 (150 lb.) with Yellow-Backed Duiker.
 But people who tried both claim that a “Tiny Ten” – ten small antelope species including a few kinds of Duikers – is much more difficult than the “Big Five”.
 In addition to the challenge of the hunt itself, to get one of the forest duikers a hunter will have to endure the inhospitable climate of the rainforest, tent camps with often the most basic of comforts, and other hardships that you can’t get around by paying a few dollars extra.
 On the other hand, the rainforests today are increasingly threatened by timber companies and agriculture.
 Hunters’ dollars are often the last line of defense in the fight for the habitat. between preservation of the habitat.
 Get engaged in Duiker hunting and you’ll soon realize it’s not the size of the trophy that counts.

-Waterberg Plains Game Safari 2x1
+African Plains Game Safari 1x1

-Limpopo, South Africa
+Eastern Cape, South Africa

-Rifle Hunting, Stalking
+Baiting, Bow Hunting, Rifle Hunting, Stalking

 Season: Jan 1, 25 - Dec 31, 25